By Ian Bremner

 We were going to New York in a couple of weeks to visit some friends when I got a call from an unknown New York area code.
 I didn’t answer because rarely do unknown calls result in positive conversations and I am overly paranoid apparently.
 A woman named Jamie left a voice mail claiming to be from The Late Show with David Letterman.
 Instantly, I remembered blindly registering for tickets several weeks earlier thinking, hell, I’ll be in the city, it can’t hurt to try.
 As quickly as possible, I called back, nervously fumbled over a few questions and secured the tickets.
 Suddenly, my trip to New York became my trip to a Letterman taping.

-The imprint Letterman has on show business is undeniable and a chance to see him live and experience what goes on behind the camera at Ed Sullivan Theater will always be ingrained deep in the memory books.
-Just as my parents’ generation tell stories of watching Johnny Carson, George Carlin or Richard Pryor, I will be able to tell stories about David Letterman.
+The imprint Letterman has on show business is undeniable and a chance to see him live and experience what goes on behind the cameras at Ed Sullivan Theater will always be ingrained deep in the memory books.
+Just as my parents’ generation tell stories of watching Johnny Carson, George Carlin or Richard Pryor, I will tell stories about David Letterman.

-Showing up to 53rd and Broadway that day with friend/”The Juice” founder (Old Rookie tease!)
-Will Denman, the guests slated to tape that night were almost a thing of fate.
+Showing up to 53rd and Broadway that day with friend Will Denman, the guests slated to tape that night were almost a thing of fate.
 Another comedy icon, Jerry Seinfeld performed his exact routine from his first Letterman appearance and yucked it up with Dave and the band in an almost a presidential manner.
 He clearly knows his status and seemed to soak up the applause while handshaking everyone in the band and even taking a turn “interviewing” Dave.
 Somehow, the musical guest was what really brought it all home.
 Jason Isbell and Amanda Shires (also Isbell’s wife), performed Warren Zevon‘s, Mutineer.

 One of Letterman’s most profound moments, and my personal favorite episode of all time is in 2002, when Warren Zevon was the only guest for the full episode.
 Admittedly, I did not watch the show live and my fanhood for Zevon began well after 2002, but i’ve watched this episode in full over and over again.
 Warren Zevon had been a guest a several times over the years as an interviewee, performer and substitute band leader when Paul Shaffer was out.
 Dave was a big fan of his music and also a great friend.
 When Zevon was diagnosed with mesothelioma, he was not long for this earth and everyone knew it.
 Letterman took that opportunity to give Warren Zevon a public and proper, yet eerie sendoff that he deserved.